Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 Samsung’s 2017 smartphone champ, the Galaxy S8, has finally landed.
-This time around, it’s not just a new and improved mobile experience that the Korean giant has to deliver but an assurance its investment will be safe and reliable.
+This time around, it’s not just a new and improved mobile experience that the Korean giant has to deliver but a high performing Android phone that is be safe and reliable.
 Last year’s Galaxy Note 7 was the pinnacle of the company’s smartphone development, which unfortunately ended in a fiery disaster due to poorly designed batteries.
 I prefer the OnePlus 2.
 If you’d rather stick with a Google phone, take a look at our Google Pixel Android smartphone review to compare.
 If you want the S8 to take high-quality photographs, you should also read our review of these magnetic camera phone lenses (work with any smartphone).

 Apologetic and persistent, Samsung is forcefully moving past the debacle with an extra robust QA process and its boldest smartphone design update ever.
 Compare the Galaxy with our LG Nitro HD review if you’re still not sure which smartphone is best for you.
 Not only does the Galaxy S8 maintain the Note 7’s symmetrically curved glass design, but it trades bezel for screen real estate – resulting in a sizable 5.8″ display that you can use with one hand.
 If you want to take the best care of your iPhone, take a look at how to install Flash on Android.
 This may be the most striking smartphone ever made, but is it any good?
 Find out in our Samsung Galaxy S8 Smartphone Review!
 If you prefer a phone with a full keyboard, read our LG Doubleplay review too.

 Summary: The Galaxy S8 is Samsung’s newest flagship smartphone update, following the ill-fated Note 7 some months ago.
 It brings back the Note 7’s symmetrically and subtly curved design, while pushing the envelope even further with a near bezel-free display.
 Every aspect of last year’s Galaxy S7 receives a boost, but it’s not without a couple questionable decisions.
 Read the Samsung Galaxy S7 review to have a better understanding.